 Below we’ll focus on those three factors to compare how much it will cost to build and manage a store on Magento and WordPress.

 The costs of premium themes, apps, and freelance developers tend to be higher on Magento than on WordPress.
+Let's take a closer look at each factor below.

 While Magento does offer free themes, they tend to be simple in design and functionality.
 Many Magento users prefer to purchase a premium theme from the Magento marketplace or third-party marketplaces like Themeforest.
 Premium themes range from $17 to $499, with the majority falling between $75 and $99.